-12 Two transformations are required to interpret the coefficients in the SARAR model.
+14 Two transformations are required to interpret the coefficients in the SARAR model.
 First, interpreting a dummy variable in any semilogarithmic equation requires the Halvorsen and Palmquist (1980) adjustment.
 Second, the presence of spatial lag requires adjusting regression coefficients by the spatial multiplier, $1/1-\lambda$ (Kim, Phipps, and Anselin, 2003).
 These adjustments are made in the results discussion.

-Although year-month fixed effects to capture market trends are not reported in Table 5, Figure 7 presents coefficient estimates capturing yearly trends over time.
-Figure 7 also includes USDA cropland values per acre for Minnesota and North Dakota to compare with estimated results.
-The estimated yearly trends track well with changes in agricultural land markets over time, generally between per acre values from Minnesota and North Dakota.
-These provide additional confidence in the accuracy of the models.
-Beyond the market trends, the relationship between future expectations of farm income on the sale price of agricultural land is examined through inclusion of daily soybean futures price (Soybeans).
+expectations of farm income on the sale price of agricultural land is examined through inclusion of daily soybean futures price (Soybeans).
 Once again, the sign follows expectation and is reasonable: a one dollar increase in the futures price leads to a 1% increase in price of agricultural land.

 The coefficients estimating the effect of flooding on agricultural land value shows whether or not there is a discount associated with flood risk and flood events.
 First, there is no statistically significant decline for flood properties (Flooded), suggesting no discount between treatment (flood zone properties) and control (all other properties) groups in the absence of a flood event.
 This result is consistent with previous literature citing that buyers may be insensitive to flood risk in the absence of such events (Kousky, 2010; Atreya, Ferreira, and Kriesel, 2013; Bin and Landry, 2013).
 Second, some of the models associate a small, statistically significant discount for all property after a flood event (PostFlood).
 This is again consistent with previous research examining residential property.
 However, this effect is not statistically significant when controlling for spatial error.
-Finally, using the DD assumption that properties outside flood zones represent a valid control group, the casual effect attributable to a flood event on flood-zone property values is reflected in the coefficients for FloodedPostFlood.
-The effect is statistically significant and similar across all specifications.
+Finally, using the Difference-in-Difference assumption that properties outside flood zones represent a valid control group, the casual effect attributable to a flood event on flood-zone property values is reflected in the coefficients for FloodedPostFlood.15 The effect is statistically significant and similar across all specifications.
 On average, properties that flood decrease in value by 7.9% in the year following a flood event.

-Figure 7: Estimated Average Price per Acre Compared with Actual Values (Source: USDA)
+Figure 6: Estimated Average Price per Acre Compared with Actual Values (Source: USDA)